 Are you passionate about numbers and spreadsheets?
-Then, you can consider becoming a bookkeeper.
+Then, consider becoming a bookkeeper.

 Bookkeepers use accounting software, databases, and spreadsheets to create, update and maintain the financial transactions of a business or company.
 They also monitor purchasing, payroll, and invoicing functions in a business.

-To become a bookkeeper in Australia, you must complete a Certificate IV Accounting and Bookkeeping and register as a BAS agent with the Australian Tax Practitioners Boards to legally work as a bookkeeper.
+To become a certified bookkeeper in Australia, you must complete a Certificate IV Accounting and Bookkeeping and register as a BAS agent with the Australian Tax Practitioners Board to legally work as a bookkeeper.

-You will learn in this blog about the role, the required skills and qualifications, and the steps to becoming a bookkeeper in Australia.
+This blog will teach you about the role, the required skills and qualifications, courses, salary, and the steps to becoming a bookkeeper in Australia.

 1. What Is Bookkeeping?